 At the end of each year, it’s natural to want to look back on what’s been accomplished over the past 12 months.
 This is especially true at the end of a decade, when it feels like the end of an era and the start of something new.
 2019 was no different, so we thought we would do an annual round-up about OxBlue, then discuss how the construction industry looks heading into 2020.

 Over the past year, OxBlue has accomplished a lot.
 We released the Sapphire Series (VPTZ cameras) and the Indigo Series (interior cameras).
 We’ve also been steadily adding new features to our cameras and application, including video streaming, video archiving, and weather tools.
-To learn more about our new features, visit our December blog post.

 The OxBlue Foundation was founded with initial funding of 300k, a 501(c)(3) nonprofit, all-volunteer charity focused on STEM (science, technology, engineering, and mathematics)-related educational initiatives to benefit the lives of others.